Marty’s photo of the day #4581: Naptime for a baby moose. (Photographed several years ago on the Essen Wildlife Refuge, Bitterroot Valley, Montana)

 Marty’s photos of the day #4563: Nellie’s recovery from TPLO (Doggy Tommy John) surgery on her left-rear leg—Day #2.
 Nellie is such a trooper!
 Last night Deb and I slept with Nellie on a mattress on the floor of our great room (something will be doing for the next eight-to-twelve weeks).
 The mattress is much […]

 Marty’s photo of the day #4473: Today I have some photojournalism.
 I shot this picture last week, looking down from a mountain in a remote area of the Beaverhead-Deerlodge National Forest.
 If you look closely, you will see the gravel road and then a bunch of 4-wheeler tracks going off-road in the foreground.
 I fucking […]

 Marty’s photo of the day #4472: This is a Melissa blue butterfly (the topside of its wings are blue), photographed last week in the Beaverhead-Deerlodge National Forest of Montana.
 This species of butterfly is so small that even if you’re viewing this photo on a smartphone, you’re seeing it larger than actual size.

 Marty’s photo of the day #4466: I’m going off-line for a few days.
 I’ll leave you with this ibis, photographed in the American Prairie of Montana.

-Marty’s photo of the day #3242: Bighorn sheep, photographed in the beautiful Bitterroot Valley of Montana.
+Marty’s photo of the day #4444: Here’s a little cuteness for your Monday.
+(Photographed in the Bitterroot Valley of Montana)

-Marty’s photo of the day #3205: Playful badgers.
-Or at least I think they were playing.
+Marty’s photo of the day #4375: A badger mother, showing off a scar from a long-ago fight.
 (Photographed in the Bitterroot Valley of Montana)

-Marty’s photo of the day #3122: California quail, photographed in the Bitterroot Valley of Montana.
+Marty’s photo of the day #4365: This is a northern shoveler, photographed yesterday in the Bitterroot Valley of Montana.